jameshogan00/animationseventsjquery/README.md

-Examples of utilizing javascript and jquery for keyup events, image toggle and animations
+Examples of utilizing javascript and jquery for keyup events, image toggle and animations for websites